Silica Aerogels as Thermal and Acoustic Insulation Material

 Thermal Insulation

 Silica aerogels, the most commonly studied type of aerogel, have low thermal conductivity (0.02 W/mK) as they contain solid silica in a low proportion (1-10%) [2].
 As the pore diameter of aerogel decreases, the conduction of the heat is reduced by the convection.
+Heat conduction through radiation depends on scattering due to the particle boundaries of the porous material, the interface, absorption and emission [3].
+Due to their high porosity and nanometric dimension of their pores, they have lower thermal conductivity coefficient than air.

 1- Conduction heat transfer through solid skeleton: